jaxlo/neon/README.md

 Different ditherpunk effects: https://surma.dev/things/ditherpunk/ Obra Dinn tech explanation: https://forums.tigsource.com/index.php?topic=40832.800

+Instead of dithering, what if I checkerboard ray trace?
+(I would need to do something for motion)

 ## Colors
 Sadly, it looks like GPUs are optimized for 32 bit color spaces like R8G8B8A8.
 So RGB565(16 bit) would only slow things down.